 As a manufacturer and distributor of products designed for human consumption, we may be subject to product liability claims if the use of our products is alleged to have resulted in injury.
 For example, we may be subject to allegations that our products include inadequate instructions for use or inadequate warnings concerning possible side effects and interactions with other substances.
 In addition, although we and our manufacturers maintain quality controls and procedures with respect to products that we sell, the substances that make up these products could become contaminated.
 We currently have not obtained indemnities from our raw material and product suppliers.
-We carry liability insurance to cover product recalls and worldwide product liabilities and also hold liability insurance in respect of Sweet Naturals.
+We carry liability insurance to cover product recalls and worldwide product liabilities.
 Such insurance, however, may not be available in the future at a reasonable cost, on favorable terms, or at all, and may not be adequate to cover liabilities.